 This is what ancient Roman helmets look like today.
-We do not need to take it on faith; because stacks of them actually exist.
-Not a single piece of Lamanite armor has ever been found, anywhere.
+Not a single piece of Lamanite armor has been discovered.

 Alexander the Great conquered most of the known world in 300 BC (contemporary with Moroni) with 40-80,000 troops.
-Countless items validating the existence of Alexander exist, yet not a single piece of Book of Mormon evidence anywhere.
+Countless items validating the existence of Alexander exist.

 GEOGRAPHY / DISTANCES DEFINED

 Many defined Book of Mormon distances are problematic.
-Nephi’s entire clan was apparently world class distance runners.
-The Book details how they traveled from Jerusalem to “near the shores of the Red Sea” in just three days, with family and provisions in tow.
-(1 Nephi 2:4-6) The nearest point from Jerusalem to the Red Sea is 175 miles.
+The Book details how Lehi’s family traveled from Jerusalem to “near the shores of the Red Sea” in just three days, with family and provisions in tow (1 Nephi 2:4-6.)
+The nearest point from Jerusalem to the Red Sea is 175 miles.

-The Book of Mormon conveniently provides additional definitions of distance, which one might think could enable the location of at least one Lamanite city.
-Alma, also with women and children in tow, traveled from Nephi to Zarahemla in 21 days, a journey of perhaps 300 miles at best.
-(Mosiah chapters 23-24) There exists a “narrow neck of land” (Alma 22: 31-33; 63:5) which required only a day and a half walk from east to west sea.
-(Helaman 4:7) Triangulation may be assisted by the existence of a Land Northward, Land Southward, Sea West, Sea East, even a fantastical Land of Desolation with many bones.
+The Book of Mormon provides additional definitions of distance, which one might think could enable the location of at least one Lamanite city.
+Alma, also with women and children in tow, traveled from Nephi to Zarahemla in 21 days, a journey of perhaps 300 miles at best (Mosiah chapters 23-24).
+There exists a “narrow neck of land” (Alma 22: 31-33; 63:5) which required only a day and a half walk from east to west sea (Helaman 4:7).
+Triangulation may be assisted by the existence of a Land Northward, Land Southward, Sea West, Sea East, even a fantastical Land of Desolation with many bones.

-LDS leaders, from Joseph Smith to modern times, have consistently made explicit statements identifying all North and South American Indians, as well as Polynesian Islanders, as Lamanites.
+LDS leaders from Joseph Smith to modern times have made explicit statements identifying all North and South American Indians, as well as Polynesian Islanders, as Lamanites.
 This hemispheric theory suggests a Book of Mormon encompassing thousands of miles of geography stretching potentially from Canada to South America.
 Joseph Smith stated that ALL indigenous peoples of the Americas were literal descendants of the tribes of Israel.
 For 150 years, Smith’s statements were taught in earnest throughout the Church.
-LDS apologists have resorted to proffering implausible maps which contradict previous prophetic statements.
-See Map of Mormon Apologetics

 Limited Geography Theory

 A limited geography theory stemmed from the expanding discoveries of Central America and Mayan language.
 Smith, Oliver Cowdery, Hugh Nibley and many others are on record as specifically identifying Mayan temples as Lamanite dwellings.
-Many have tried mightily and failed to make Mayans fit Mormonism’s unique narrative.
-Abundant LDS instruction manuals declare Lamanites to be everywhere – labeling almost everyone with darker than pink skin, who’s not black or Asian, a Lamanite.
+Many have tried and failed to make Mayans fit Mormonism’s unique narrative.

 Joseph Vincent, editor of California Archaeologist, explained at a 1963 BYU symposium that “all Book of Mormon lands lie within a five or six hundred mile radius…and could not possibly extend from Chile to New York.”
 Apologists who espouse limited geography directly contradict numerous clear statements and practices of Mormon prophets.
 The notion directly contradicts the Church’s claims of epic battles at Cumorah, N.Y., as well as Smith’s revelation of a white Lamanite named Zelph.
 Joseph Fielding Smith went so far as to unequivocally reject the limited geography theory.

-“Although some have suggested a number of alternative geographies which reduce the size of Nephite lands, none fulfills the orientation requirements for the Book of Mormon’s isthmus without serious manipulation of text and terrain.”
-(Joseph Smith, The Making of a Prophet, Vogel, p.
-230)
+“Although some have suggested a number of alternative geographies which reduce the size of Nephite lands, none fulfills the orientation requirements for the Book of Mormon’s isthmus without serious manipulation of text and terrain” (Joseph Smith, The Making of a Prophet, Vogel, 230).

 Prophet John Taylor said “The story of the life of the Mexican divinity, Quetzalcoatl, closely resembles that of the Savior; so closely, indeed, that we can come to no other conclusion than that Quetzalcoatl and Christ are the same being.
-But the history of the former has been handed down to us through an impure Lamanitish source, which has sadly disfigured and perverted the original incidents and teachings of the Savior’s life and ministry.”
-(Mediation and Atonement, p.
-194)
+But the history of the former has been handed down to us through an impure Lamanitish source, which has sadly disfigured and perverted the original incidents and teachings of the Savior’s life and ministry” (Mediation and Atonement, 194).

-Unfortunately, the Mayans left us their accurate calendar with various dates etched in stone, enabling us to firmly establish their chronology.
-Their culture does not fit Book of Mormon timeline at all.
+The Mayans left calendars with various dates etched in stone, enabling us to firmly establish their chronology.
+Their society does not fit the Book of Mormon timeline.
 Nevertheless, various Mormon leaders, including Joseph Smith, have suggested Mayans as Lamanites.
-Although Quetzalcoatl turned out to mean “feathered serpent,” many Mormons still believe the LDS perpetuated myth that Mayans were Lamanites.
-Even apologetic Church supporters have disavowed the Quetzalcoatl myth.

-Never one to let facts interfere with a great story, President Kimball continued by quoting former President Joseph F. Smith, who was very definite on the matter, saying: “I would like to say to you brethren and sisters from New Zealand, you are some of Hagoth’s people, and there is no perhaps about it!”
+President Joseph F. Smith declared: “I would like to say to you brethren and sisters from New Zealand, you are some of Hagoth’s people, and there is no perhaps about it!”

 Learn More: The Most Mormon Country in the World, Salt Lake Tribune